 As the hot, young starburst ages to 4-6 Myr, stellar wind lines dominate the emission in the wavelength region from 1200 to 2000A.
 These include UV carbon and oxygen emission lines.
 Generally, the optical and IR region lack features from hot stars but the UV emission lines tend to remain strong.
 In our simulations of the Padova instantaneous track, the UV emission lines decrease on the order of 0.5-1 dex from 4-6 Myr.
 The optical and IR emission (for the same SFH) decrease on the order of 1.0-1.5 dex.
 The Padova and Geneva continuous, however, tracks do not show much difference between bands of emission lines through age.

 Since they measure the ratio of the young, ionizing over the old, non-ionizing stellar population, the strength of many of the strong hydrogen recombination lines like Hα, Hβ, or Brγ can be used as age indicators (Stasinska & Leitherer 1996).
 Our simulations fit this trend since our Hβ emission is lower with the instantaneous simulation than with the continuous.
+[DO THE BALMER LINES DECREASE IN STRENGTH AS A FUNCTION OF AGE FOR INSTANTANEOUS?]

+[ADD IR ANALYSIS WHEN AVAILABLE]

 4.3.3 8 Myr